O'Dwyer v. Nair Libel Case: Trial

 On 30 April 1924, in London, the case came before Justice Henry McCardie in the King's Bench Division.
-Ernest Charles represented O'Dwyer.
-Wilson and Company Solicitors represented Nair, with Walter Schwabe as his counsel.
+Ernest Charles and Hugh Fraser represented O'Dwyer.
+Wilson and Company Solicitors represented Nair, with Walter Schwabe, recruited the night before, as his counsel.

 Nair faced a major disadvantage in the English courts of 1924.
 Few were willing to back his claim that O'Dwyer had been oppressive, and those who did had little public influence.
 Lasting five weeks, the jury was made up of three women and nine men, including the left-wing academic Harold Laski.
 Though Nair's Indian witnesses included 15 lawyers, 11 doctors, three educators, and six well-known businessmen, McCardie saw these as far less credible.

-The trial focused on proving or disproving two main points: that the general in charge at Jallianwalla Bagh, Amritsar, on 13 April 1919, Reginald Dyer's order to open fire that day was an atrocity, and that O'Dwyer was to blame or played a role in making it happen.
-By 1924, Dyer was too ill to attend and confined to a wheelchair, though the case largely served to examine and judge his actions as if he were the one on trial.
+The trial focused on proving or disproving two main points: that the general in charge at Jallianwala Bagh, Amritsar, on 13 April 1919, Reginald Dyer's order to open fire that day was an atrocity, and that O'Dwyer was to blame or played a role in making it happen.
+By 1924, Dyer was too ill to attend and was using a wheelchair, though the case largely served to examine and judge his actions as if he were the one on trial.